DIY Dog Gate {crib rails}

 With the strap hinges, the dog gate easily folds for storage.

-This is what it would look like if I had connected all four pieces together with hinges.
+It would look like this if I had connected all four pieces together with hinges.
 These dog gates are very versatile.
 The possibilities of sizes are endless, especially if you’re like me and have a stash of these side rails.

 I think this even has outdoor uses.
 Is there a particular place you don’t want your pooch to go?